metonym/svelte-highlight/README.md

 With `prefers-reduced-motion`, the full block shows immediately and `on:done` runs right away.
 Customize the caret with `--caret-width`, `--caret-height`, `--caret-gap`, `--caret-color`, and `--caret-blink`.

+Each tick reveals one already-rendered unit rather than re-rendering the block, so animating stays smooth up to tens of thousands of characters; past that it falls back to the coarser whole-block reveal.

 ## Terminal Output

 Use `AnsiOutput` to render terminal output that still contains ANSI [SGR](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters) escape codes.
 Colors, bold, dim, italic, and underline become styled HTML.
 The parser is separate from highlight.js, so reach for it with build logs, CLI output, and test runners.